FuchsiaOS/FuchsiaOS-docs-zh_CN/contribute/roadmap/2021/oot_component_testing.md

 measured in terms of the portion of tests that run on TRF.
 At the time of writing more than 70% of Fuchsia in-tree tests have been migrated to TRF, with modern (CFv2) tests running exclusively on TRF.
-By the end of 2021 we expect all remaining tests except [ZBI tests][fx-run-zbi-test] to run under TRF, thanks to an upcoming compatibility layer.
+By the end of 2021 we expect all remaining tests except [ZBI tests][fx-run-boot-test] to run under TRF, thanks to an upcoming compatibility layer.

 Once all component tests are migrated to TRF, we will turn down the legacy